wp-hotelier/wp-hotelier/readme.txt

 You can see WP Hotelier in action with:

+* [Hello Elementor](https://hello.wphotelier.com/one/): the most popular theme on the market.
+You can download the offical integration [here](https://github.com/wp-hotelier/wp-hotelier-hello-elementor/).
 * [Uncode](http://uncode.wphotelier.com/): Uncode is a premium theme and one of the most popular premium themes on the market.
 You can download the offical integration [here](https://github.com/wp-hotelier/wp-hotelier-uncode/releases/).
 * [Manila](http://manila.wphotelier.com/): Manila is a free WordPress hotel theme developed for WP hotelier specifically.
 You can [download it for free here](https://github.com/wp-hotelier/manila/releases).